WERRA, INN, AND DANUBE

 Bike were stored in the center of the upper deck.

-I again beat the ship to is landing site at Nußdorf.
-Not long it arrived, we were loaded onto one of two buses for a tour of Vienna.
+I again beat the ship to its landing site at Nußdorf.
+Not long after it arrived, we were loaded onto one of two buses for a tour of Vienna.
 On one the tour guide made announcements in German and English (more or less), and the other in Spanish and French.
 The tour made stops where we could get out at the Hundertwasser and Schloss Belvidere, then circled the Ringstrasse before dropping us off near the Hofburg.

 Nußdorf weir and lock complex near the upstream entrance to the Danube Canal

 Unknown church.
 To get to the interesting stuff, we went by way on an uninteresting highway.

-Famous ferris wheel (reisenrad - literally travel wheel) in the Prater, a large park near the center of Vienna.
+Famous ferris wheel (reisenrad - literally riding wheel) in the Prater, a large park near the center of Vienna.
 It was featured in the The Third Man movie.